-There will be five exams consisting of multiple-choice and short-answer items (e.g., matching, fill-in-the-blank).
-The first four exams will be given during regular class times.
-Exam 5 is given during the assigned final exam time for this course.
+There will be four exams consisting of multiple-choice and short-answer items (e.g., matching, fill-in-the-blank).
+Exams will be given during regular class times.
+There is no final exam during finals week.
 All exams are cumulative (cover all previous material from lectures and assigned readings).
+Each exam is worth 25% of your grade in the course.
+We do not drop your lowest exam grade.
 You are responsible for text material whether or not it is covered in class and for lecture material whether or not it is covered in the text.
 Information about any curve, dropped items, etc., will be provided following each exam.
-The top four exam scores are counted, such that we drop your lowest exam grade and each of the remaining four exams is worth 25% of your grade in the course.
-There is NO EXTRA CREDIT.
+Please do not attempt to engage us in conversations in which you challenge test answers or ask us to revise grading decisions; this is a waste of your precious time on this planet.